Bronya-Rand/Bronie-Parser-Extension/README.md

 ]
 ```
 5. Restart SillyTavern.
 5. Go to *Data Bank* under the __magic wand__ icon.
-You should see your new parser appear!
+You should see your new scraper appear!

-## Parser Icon Setup
+## Scraper Icon Setup
-If your parser doesn't have an icon defined in FontAwesome, first grab the icon and save it as a white SVG file of 20x20.
+If your scraper doesn't have an icon defined in FontAwesome, do the following:
+1. First grab the icon and save it as a white SVG file of 20x20.
-In your parser file, do the following under `constructor()`
+2. In your scraper file, do the following under `constructor()`
 ```js
 export class yourScraper {
     constructor() {